turnerlabs/kplserver/README.md

 The KPL is written in Java and designed to be consumed by Java applications.
 This project may be useful if you're building a data ingestion app using Kinesis in a language other than Java.

-### usage
+### Usage

+- Point the server to your kinesis stream by setting the `AWS_DEFAULT_REGION` and `KINESIS_STREAM` environment variables.
+Once the server is up and running, you can send data to Kinesis by opening a socket connection and sending utf-8 data.
+- Each record you send should be delimited by a new line.

+When service starts, it exposes two ports:
+1. Inlet Port: This port is used to receive the message from your app to be sent to kinesis.
 The server defaults to port `3000` but can be overridden by setting the `PORT` environment variable.
-Point the server to your kinesis stream by setting the `AWS_DEFAULT_REGION` and `KINESIS_STREAM` environment variables.
-Once the server is up and running, you can send data to Kinesis by opening a socket connection and sending utf-8 data.
-Each record you send should be delimited by a new line.

-Any message which cannot be put into kinesis stream for any reason will be sent to the client connected with port `3001` .
-This port can be overwritten by providing env var `ERROR_SOCKET_PORT`.
+2. Outlet Port: This port is used to send any message back to your app in case kplserver is not able to send message to kinesis after all retries.
+This port default to `3001` but can be overwritten by environment variable `ERROR_SOCKET_PORT`.
+Messages are not persisted if your app is not connected to this port and any such messages will be lost permanently.

 ### docker image